How to Compare Payday Loans

 • How much does the lender charge each day in interest?

-When you're considering whether a traditional payday loan will be appropriate for you, or if you would prefer an Instalment loan you need to think about whether you can comfortably cover the cost of repaying the entire loan plus interest in a single lump sum on your next payday.
+When you're considering whether a traditional payday loan will be appropriate for you, or if you would prefer an instalment loan you need to think about whether you can comfortably cover the cost of repaying the entire loan plus interest in a single lump sum on your next payday.
 If this will leave you struggling to get through yet another month, a personal instalment loan might be a better choice.
 However, bear in mind that the amount you repay in total may be higher if you spread the cost over several months, as more interest will be applied.

 What does APR ‘representative’ mean?

 You may notice that when APRs are published on lenders' websites, they often state 'APR Representative'.
 Lenders are required to add the 'representative' term when an advertised APR is accurate for only 51 per cent or more of borrowers.
 Therefore, even when an advertised APR is attractive, up to 49 per cent of applicants won't be offered these rates.
-Rates that are offered to borrowers are usually based on factors like loan amounts, loan term and the results of the borrower's credit and affordability checks.
+Rates that are offered to borrowers are usually based on factors like loan amounts, loan terms and the results of the borrower's credit and affordability checks.

 How do payday loans compare with other types of funding?